-An easy recipe for French Dip Sandwiches -Tender beef, caramelized onions and melted cheese with au jus on the side for dipping.
+Slow Cooker French Dip Sandwiches -Tender beef, caramelized onions and melted cheese with au jus on the side for dipping.
 An easy recipe made in your slow cooker or crock pot.
 Check out the video below!

 I first shared this Slow Cooker French Dip Sandwich recipe a couple years ago.
 I’m leaving the recipe the same because it’s great as-is, but the original photos were not so great (eeekkk).
 Fortunately, my photography and food styling skills are slowly but surely improving.
 I still have a long way to go, but I figure that if I can make a tasty recipe look a little better – why not?!

-I took these pictures last month when we had these Slow Cooker French Dip Sandwiches on Super Bowl Sunday.
-These are always a hit!
+These sandwiches are always a hit!
 Cooking the meat in the slow cooker makes it super tender and gives the au jus tons of flavor.
 If you’re a fan of French Dip Sandwiches, you’ll love this easy slow cooker version.
 Check out my video below to see how simple this recipe is.